layer5io/layer5/collections/_programs/mlhfellowship_2020.md

 #### Meshery

 <b>Description:</b>
 Meshery is the multi-service mesh management plane offering lifecycle, configuration and performance management of service meshes and their workloads.
+Service mesh operators are in desparate need of visualization of their cloud native infrastructure and workloads.
+Networking is complex and virtual networking even more complex.
+Interactive visual topologies of service meshes and their workloads are key to helping developers and operators take the blinders off when creating and running microservices and their infrastructure.

 <b>Recommended Skills:</b>
+- ReactJS
+- Golang
-Golang (nice to have: Kubernetes, Service Mesh), ReactJS
+- (nice to have) Kubernetes, Service Mesh, Docker